ombulabs/blog/_posts/2018-02-07-active-record-5-1-api-changes.markdown

 The last three methods' behavior remains unchanged between Rails 5.1 and Rails 5.2, but the first four emit those warning messages, and their behavior changes between these two versions.
-These changes are best explained in [this commit](https://github.com/rails/rails/commit/16ae3db5a5c6a08383b974ae6c96faac5b4a3c81), and the best aspect of it IMHO is explicitness.
+These changes are best explained in [this commit](https://github.com/rails/rails/commit/16ae3db5a5c6a08383b974ae6c96faac5b4a3c81), and the best aspect of it in my opinion is explicitness.

 It reduces the ambiguity of simply using `changed?`, which would return `true` when the object was dirty, not yet saved to the database (within `before_save`),